mariolo1985/init-react-redux/README.md

 :v:

-This is where I start my personal Reactjs and Redux projects.
+This is where I start my personal ReactJS and Redux projects.

 Feel free to use it.